viktormalik/vim-commit-check/README.md

 *   [Google Gemini CLI](https://cloud.google.com/gemini/docs/codeassist/gemini-cli) installed and configured on your system.
 *   [Google Gemini API key](https://ai.google.dev/gemini-api/docs/api-key) configured on your system.

+For best results, it is recommended to use verbose commits, i.e. either use `git commit -v` or have `commit.verbose=true` in Git config.
+If verbose commits are not used, the plugin will obtain the changes to be committed by running `git diff --staged` which will not work when amending or rebasing commits.

 ## Usage

 The plugin can be used by running the command `:GeminiCommitCheck` while writing